News

 June: Thomas's book chapter "Cracking Open the Conducting Closet: Shared Experiences among Queer Conductors" has been selected for inclusion in the book Perspectives on Conducting, which will be published through Routledge Professional Texts in 2023.

-April: Thomas wins the Grand Prize Winner in Conducting in the World Classical Music Awards (WCMA), Season 1.
+April: Thomas is the Grand Prize Winner in Conducting in the World Classical Music Awards (WCMA), Season 1.

 April: Thomas conducted the Connecticut and New Hampshire All-State Orchestras.